 How often should I meet with the Internship Director?

 Students are required to meet with the Internship Director at least once.
 The meeting should take place in person.
 You determine the level of support you require and schedule meetings accordingly.

 I've completed one internship.
 Can I do a second for more credit?

 Yes!
-Students may repeat MEDC 4950 Internship as long as the total internship credits do not exceed eight.
-Remember, the internship must be approved by the internship office for a student to receive credit.
+Students may repeat MEDC 4950 Internship (formerly MEDC 4950 Practicum) as long as the total internship credits do not exceed eight.
+Remember, the internship must be approved by the internship director for a student to receive credit.